 This means that:

-Our team of professional bike accident lawyers, at Calhoun, Meredith, and Sims, PLLC, use the strongest work ethic in dealing with every client.
+Our team of professional bike accident lawyers at Calhoun Meredith uses the strongest work ethic in dealing with every client.
 All our consultations are confidential and we are available 24 hours per day, 7 days per week for case evaluations.